 - 100 g brown sugar

 - chop limes into eigths and place in a bowl with the salt and leave covered with a tea towel overnight for the salt to draw out the juices

 - Heat the cumin, coriander, fenugreek, fennel and mustard seeds in a dry pan for about 1 minute till aromatic then tip out of pan immediately to stop cooking.
 Crush them in either a mortar and pestle or coffee grinder

 - Heat the oil in pan and add the ground seeds and all other spices and stir to form a paste and add the sugar too.
 Leave this to cool completely.

 - Add to the limes and mix thoroughly along with the brine/juices from the limes.

-- pack into sterilised jars cover with lids and leave on windowsil
+- pack into sterilised jars cover with lids and leave on windowsil for a week

 - Tip the contents of jars into food processor and pulse to break up the pickle still further then pack into sterilised jars and leave for another week.